Auri-Fex/Halcova/halcova/stories/03_the_constrained_story_v3.md

 ## Part Three

-Pattern Day eve.
-The night the city prepared to celebrate the system that sorted and defined them.
+The night of the break-in.
+Two weeks and one day after Pattern Day.

 Àrnnav moved through Merchant City like a ghost, dressed in clothes she'd stolen from the laundry—servant's dress, plain but clean, the kind of thing that made you invisible to people who didn't look at servants anyway.
-The streets were busy with last-minute preparations, deliveries and decorations, the wealthy putting on their finest masks for the holiday.
+The streets were quieter than they'd been during the festival, but there was still traffic—late dinners, social calls, the wealthy conducting their evening business.

 No one looked at her twice.

-The Còcalnòc house was lit from within, warm and golden, the sounds of dinner drifting through closed windows.
+The Còcalnòc house was lit from within, warm and golden, voices drifting through closed windows.
+Some kind of gathering—the meeting Vèircai had mentioned.
 She circled to the east side, found the window she'd identified, and waited for the household to settle.

 An hour.
 Two.
+The guests departed.
 The lights dimmed.
 The servants finished their work.
 The family retired.

 Àrnnav climbed.